 Notebook Computer Extra Warranty, Worth It?

-Scott on 2007-08-06 at 7:26 pm, filed under Computer
+scotty on 06/08/2007 at 7:26 pm, filed under Computer

 Flaming iBook My wife’s 4.5 years old iBook G3 died two weeks ago.
 Well, probably not like the flaming iBook, but it will not boot from the hard disk, and booting from the installation CD only results kernel panic with memory-related error messages.
 Sounds like it is time for a new computer!
 That iBook was actually the last computer I have bought (all my others are either scrapped junk or laptops provided by work which I have no choice what-so-ever) so you can pretty much see how excited I am!
 Going to the online store and building the new computer to exactly the way I wanted it!!